 A 'black' ham, wet-cured in molasses, coriander, juniper berries.
 Dried for about 3 months then smoked.
-The outside skin is distinctively black and shiny.
+The outside skin is distinctively dark, often almost black, and shiny.

 There is a persistent story that the cure originated in the household of the Lord of the manor of Bradenham in Buckinghamshire in the late 1700's or early 1800's.
-However, along with the general suspicion about anything in the food line having aristocratic connections, the Lord of the Manor of Bradenham in the early 19th Century was Isaac D'Israeli, father to the Victorian prime minister, a noted essayist and leading light of the Jewish Reform movement, who was probably not an enthusiast for pork products.
+However, along with the general suspicion about anything in the food line claiming to have aristocratic connections, the Lord of the Manor of Bradenham in the early 19th Century appears to have been Isaac D'Israeli, father to the Victorian prime minister, a noted essayist and leading light of the Jewish Reform movement, who was probably not an enthusiast for pork products.

 It is also said that a former employee of the Manor established a ham business using the receipt at Chippenham in Wiltshire, from whence it migrated to the Dukeshill company of Telford in Shropshire.